Brampton, Cambridgeshire: History

-Historically Brampton was variously known as Brantune (11th century), Brantone or Bramptone (12th–13th centuries), and Brauntone or Brampton (13th century).
-Scattered human remains dating back 1600–2000 years have been found in one or more gardens of houses near the local primary school.
+Historically Brampton was variously known as Brantune (11th century), Brantone or Bramptone (12th–13th centuries) and Brauntone or Brampton (13th century).
+Scattered human remains dating back 1600–2000 years have been found in one or more gardens of houses near the primary school.
 The origin of these has yet to identified.

-In the Domesday Book survey of 1086, Brampton was listed as Brantune in the Hundred of Leightonstone in Huntingdonshire.
+In the Domesday Book survey of 1086 Brampton was listed as Brantune in the Hundred of Leightonstone in Huntingdonshire.
 It had two manors, yielding aggregate rents to their lords of the manors in 1066 of £20, which had increased to £21.5 by 1086.
 Domesday recorded a total of 42 households, which suggests a population of 125–200.
 The area expressed in hides (variously defined as the area a team of eight oxen could plough in a season) – 120 acre, thought to support a household – or as the area that could be assessed as £1 for tax purposes.
-Brampton was put down for 18 ploughlands in 1086, plus 100 acre of meadows, 194 acre of woodland, and two water mills.
+Brampton was put down for 18 ploughlands in 1086, plus 100 acre of meadows, 194 acre of woodland and two water mills.
 The tax assessment was expressed in geld or danegeld and by 1130 it was being collected annually at rates varying between two and six shillings in the pound.
 For the Brampton manors the tax liability was 16.3 geld in 1068.

 The church and its priest antedate Domesday.
-The Church of St Mary Magdalene (earlier St Mary the Virgin) consists of a chancel with a north vestry, nave, north aisle, south aisle, west tower, and north and south porches.
-Its existence is mentioned in Domesday, but very few features today date from before the 14th century.
+The Church of St Mary Magdalene (earlier St Mary the Virgin) consists of a chancel with a north vestry, nave, north aisle, south aisle, west tower and north and south porches.
+Its existence is mentioned in Domesday but very few features today date from before the 14th century.